Japan distances itself from report its envoy helped free U.S. reporter | Law-Order

 He had been detained since May, spurring an international campaign for his release that has highlighted the plight of media in the Southeast Asian nation roiled by internal strife since the military takeover in February threw it into chaos.
 Myanmar's military-owned Myawaddy TV said on Monday Fenster had been granted an amnesty following requests from former U.S. state governor and diplomat with longstanding Myanmar ties Bill Richardson, who has been openly linked with the release effort.

-Myawaddy TV said Fenster was released in response to requests by Sasakawa, Watanabe, and Richardson to "maintain the friendship between the countries and to emphasize humanitarian grounds".
-Japanese foreign minister Yoshimasa Hayashi asked at a news conference about the reports of Sasakawa's involvement in the journalist's release, said the envoy was on a week-long visit to Myanmar in a personal capacity.
+Myawaddy TV said Fenster was released in response to requests by Sasakawa, Watanabe and Richardson to "maintain the friendship between the countries and to emphasize humanitarian grounds".
+Japanese foreign minister Yoshimasa Hayashi, asked at a news conference about the reports of Sasakawa's involvement in the release, said the envoy was on visit to Myanmar in a personal capacity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)